FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

 - Assuming all goes to plan (ie you have enough credit!) your tanks will now be full if you chose Refuel (or part full if you have insufficient credit to fill them completely) and the cost will be deducted from your card.

 - IMPORTANT: recharging your batteries carries a fixed cost regardless of how much charge you require.
-Therefore, under normal circumstances, spamming the recharge button will cause you to be charged for each press!

-- Although not implemented in this version, there is provision for a time limit to be added between refueling to take into account delivery of the fuel to the station (for balancing purposes).
+There is a safety margin of 1 unit to prevent spams.

+- Once fuel has been delivered, a timer will initialise.
+This is to reflect the station needing to be refueled from the depot.
+Much like the price difference, the time till delivery is dependant on the planet the station is orbiting, with the idea that some planets are easier to take off from etc whereas others are very difficult or require coming from another planet/moon.
+The time left will be displayed in the status on the menu.

+FUTURE DEVELOPMENTS?

+I plan to add the requirement to have a mining facility on the planet the station orbits.
+The mod will function exactly the same but gives the player a reason to visit a planet.
+More to follow in the future...

 LICENCE